Box-Robotics/ros2-ouster-tools/ouster_perf/doc/foxy_perf.md

 =======================================
 This document builds on the work reported in the [Eloquent Performance Analysis](./eloquent_perf.md) document.
-It takes a quantitative look at the expected jitter and latency of using ROS2 Foxy with an Ouster OS1-16 LiDAR.
+It takes a quantitative look at the expected jitter and latency of using ROS2 Foxy on Ubuntu 20.04 with an Ouster OS1-16 LiDAR.

 Much of the background material reported in the [Eloquent Performance Analysis](./eloquent_perf.md) document will not be repeated here.
 Please read